• Resources

 2. Court hearing: The disability hearing is a chance to make your case in front of an administrative law judge (ALJ), who has the authority to deny or approve your application.
 More than half of hearings end with approval and your chances are three times higher if you have a disability lawyer.
 This is the final appeal stage for most applicants.

-3. Social Security Appeals Council: The council can choose to review the ALJ’s decision and send your claim back for another hearing.
-Your odds are low and even if the council does review your claim, it will likely go back to the same judge who denied your claim.
+3. Social Security Appeals Council: The council can choose to review an ALJ’s decision and send your claim back for another hearing.
+Your odds are low and even if the council does review your claim, it could go back to the same judge who denied your claim.

 How long a disability appeal takes

-On average, it takes people about 16 months (almost a year and a half) from the time they appeal a disability denial until they get a final decision.
-But this number can vary pretty widely based on details like your specific claim and which state is handling your hearing.
+On average, it takes people just over 15 months (about a year and three months) from the time someone appeals a disability application denial until they get a final decision.
+But this number can vary widely based on your specific claim details and which state handles your hearing.

 How long does it take to get a reconsideration decision?

-If you’ve appealed for a reconsideration after an initial denial, the average time to receive this decision is 6.1 months, or approximately 184 days.
-(That's the most recent SSA estimate as of January 2024.)
+If you’ve appealed for reconsideration after an initial denial, the average time to receive this decision is 7.1 months, or approximately 213 days.
+(That's the most recent SSA estimate as of June 2024.)

 Your wait may be longer, though.
 SSA processing times have been increasing steadily over time.